idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/nafems_t3_verif.md

 ## Results

-The table below summarizes the temperature solutions for this problem using the heat conduction module of MOOSE.
+The table below summarizes the temperature solutions for this problem using the heat transfer module of MOOSE.
 The values in parentheses are the difference between the MOOSE result and the target solution in percentages.

 !table id=table:nafems_t3_results caption=Summary of Results